ZestfulNation/vue-hotel-datepicker/README.md

   * Add return for all computed
   * Add a bind key on `v-for`
   * Rewrite jest test
+* Allows to have half a day, if you have check in at noon and checkout before noon
 ------------

 ## What I will improve